caleb-hanly/tic-tac-toe/README.md

 5th commit:
     - Implemented minmax with alpha-beta pruning
     - However, in both algorithms I discovered an edgecase where the game a2-a3 b2-b3 c2 is played, leading to an easy win for the player.
 Will need to fix.
 Also need a more better evaluate algorithm.

+6th commit:
+    - The cause of the error described in commit 5 was due to Minimax not checking for if the game is in stalemate, thus sometimes concluding that the game is lost when there is hope to draw.
+This has now been fixed.
+    - Main function moved to new file, had to also move the boolean var 'is_player_turn' to the header file
+    - Makefile created to help compile the program
+    - Static evaluation function improved, it now evaluates a position based on how many winning oppotunities a player has, minus how many winning opportunities the opponent has
+    - AI now plays both offensively and defensively, rather than randombly until a win or loss is found in Minimax search.